Gerardo89e/LoginWebPage/README.md

-# PROJECT NAME
+# Expense Reimbursement System (ERS) - Core

 ## Project Description

-Here goes your awesome project description!
+This is a project that creates a login page that sends either Manager or employee to be redirected to their appropriate page.
+The Manager will be able to see every employee and can update,add,delete, and accept or deny the employee ticket request for reimburstements.
+The Employee page will only show the employee details and can update their information and send request for reimbursement.

 ## Technologies Used

-* Tech 1 - version 1.0
+* Java - version 1.0
-* Tech 2 - version 2.0
+* JSP - version 2.0
+* Bootstrap - version 3.0
+* OracleSQL - version 3.0
-* Tech 3 - version 3.0
+* JDBC - version 3.0

 ## Features